apakbin94/BoXHED2.0/README.md

 # BoXHED2.0

-For information on the functionalities of BoXHED2.0, please refer to  which is an extension of .

 What’s new (over BoXHED 1.0):
  - Allows for survival data far beyond right censoring (specifically, Aalen’s multiplicative intensity setting).
 Examples include left truncation and recurrent events.
  - Significant speed improvement